saketlad75/tripmind/backend/SETUP.md

 Make sure you're in the backend directory and the virtual environment is activated.

-### Dedalus Labs errors
+### Google Gemini API errors

-- Verify your `DEDALUS_API_KEY` is set correctly
+- Verify your `GOOGLE_API_KEY` is set correctly
-- Check that MCP servers are accessible
+- Check that the API key has proper permissions
-- Ensure you have the latest version of `dedalus-labs`
+- Ensure you have the latest version of `google-generativeai`
+- Check rate limits: Free tier has 15 requests per minute

 ### LangGraph errors